MILITARY JOKES

 14. The enemy diversion you're ignoring is their main attack.

-15. The enemy invariably attacks on two occasions: When they’re ready or when you're not.
+15. The enemy invariably attacks on two occasions: When they’re ready or

 16. No OPLAN ever survives initial contact.